Preparing your garden for spring.

 - Mowing – Cut shorter to allow for the next stage of top dressing.

 - Fertilizing – Can be done in addition to the above or instead of.
-A spring fertilizer is best for this time of year as it will give you a lush green lawn.
+A spring fertilizer is best for this time of year as it will give you a lush green grass.
 When looking for a lawn fertilizer check for a higher middle number as opposed to the first number, as this will make your lawn have good root growth as well as making it green and lush.

 **Before Power-raking and aerating always make sure to mark out any irrigation heads and lines, so you can avoid damaging them in the process.

-Other areas to think about, maybe refreshing any paving stones in the garden.
+Other areas to think about, maybe refreshing any patio stones in the garden.
 Pressure-washing them and giving them a new layer of polymeric sand can get most driveways and walkways looking as good as new again.